mekelius/maps/docs/TODO/SHORT_TERM_TODO.md

 # Short term TODO

-- resolving a name should set the type of the reference, AND check if the declared type matches
-    - is this already being done?
-        - test this as well maybe?
 - figure out partial calls
 - rename arg types to param types in FunctionType
 - figure out calls to cast functions at runtime